openearth/dgds-front-end/src/assets/docs/user-agreements - part 1.md

-## Blue Earth Data User Agreement Deltares
+## Metocean User Agreement Deltares

 This legal agreement (hereinafter “User Agreement”) governs the conditions of use of this Deltares Open Data website and the data products (hereinafter “Data Products”) to be found, accessed and downloaded through our website.